tvdboom/ATOM/README.md

 		- 'BNB' for Bernoulli Naïve Bayes
 		- 'GP' for Gaussian Process (no hyperparameter tuning)
 		- 'LinReg' for Linear Regression (OLS, ridge, lasso and elasticnet)
+		- 'BayReg' for Bayesian Linear Regression (with ridge regularization)
 		- 'LogReg' for Logistic Regression
 		- 'LDA' for Linear Discriminant Analysis
 		- 'QDA' for Quadratic Discriminant Analysis